Resources for Homeless Children and YouthResources related to homeless students' rights to enroll and participate fully in school.

 Guidance for local educational agencies (LEAs) on how to administer the housing questionnaire to all students, at least once a year.

-This PowerPoint presentation is for enrollment personnel in understanding the legal guidelines for the immediate school enrollment of children and youth experiencing homelessness.
+This PowerPoint presentation has been updated and provides enrollment personnel an understanding of the legal guidelines for the immediate school enrollment of children and youth experiencing homelessness.